UU-Human-Evolution/1MB335/Lab8.md

   + Further your understanding of your results
   + Plot trees with a visualization software
-  + Answer the question you were given in Session 5
+  + Answer the question you were given in Session 6

 ## Input(s)

+  + The alignment for the mitochondria from session 7
-  + The trees generated in Sessions 6 and 7
+  + The trees generated in Sessions 7
-  + The name conversion tables generated in Session 5
+  + The name conversion tables generated in Session 6

 ## Output(s)